High-level careers and cosmopolitan living

 The county has been an established location for international business for quite some time, but it is increasingly becoming a major hub for companies in the life sciences and technology sectors, meaning that no one must choose between the rewards of a high-level career and the delights of cosmopolitan living on the Wild Atlantic Way.

 So, let’s look at the key Limerick stats:

 Few places compare with Limerick when it comes to offering exciting career opportunities, work-life balance and a relatively affordable cost of living.
 The city, the Shannon Free Zone and, indeed, the wider county has attracted some of the biggest names in the pharmaceutical and medical device sectors as well as global tech industry brands.
 Edwards Lifesciences, Regeneron, Stryker, Cook Medical and Uber are among the major brands to set up bases in a county where multinational companies sit side-by-side with innovative start-ups, all of which have the resources of the University of Limerick’s research facilities available to them.
-Most Irish recruitment agencies reflect a thriving job market in Limerick, and the WDC’s new Talent Tool can help you in your search for the ideal job.
+Most Irish recruitment agencies reflect a thriving job market in Limerick, check out WesternJobs.ie to help in your search for the ideal job.

 Once the pandemic is behind us, Limerick is sure to reassert itself as one of the best places in which to have a good time in Ireland.
 With a sizeable student population and 45 percent of the workforce under the age of 35, Limerick rightly enjoys a reputation as an exciting environment in which to wine, dine or party the night away.
 Situated as it is on the Wild Atlantic Way, Limerick also offers a host of outdoor activities in scenic locations as well as cultural attractions to suit all tastes.